ansible/lightbulb/guides/ansible_engine/3-variables/README.md

 * `httpd_packages` You are defining a list-type variable called `httpd_packages**.
 What follows is a list of those packages
 * {% raw %}`{{ item }}`{% endraw %} You are telling Ansible that this will expand into a list item like `httpd` and `mod_wsgi`.
 * {% raw %}`with_items: "{{ httpd_packages }}`{% endraw %} This is your loop which is instructing Ansible to perform this task on every `item` in `httpd_packages`
-* `notify: restart apache service` This statement is a `handler`, so we'll come back to it in Section 3.
+* `notify: restart-apache-service` This statement is a `handler`, so we'll come back to it in Section 3.

 ---